btemplep/authzee/README.md

 - Resource Actions - Actions that can be done to resources.
 Example: Balloon resource type could have actions of "InflateBalloon", "PopBalloon", "ListBalloons", "CreateBalloon".

 - Grant - The unit that defines how to query and match against authorization requests.
-Grants are added to authzee to allow of explicitly deny authorization requests.
-Requests that match any DENY grants are not authorized.
+Grants are added to authzee to allow or explicitly deny authorization requests.
+Requests that match any DENY grants are never authorized.
 Requests that match any ALLOW grants and does not match any DENY grants are allowed.